-- 1. A student who causes a disturbance during the course, after being warned, may be removed by the lecturer.
-The course coordinator will then set up a meeting with the student to discuss his or her behaviour. - 2.
-If the student repeats the infringement, he/she may be removed from the course by the course coordinator.
+- 1. Students who cause a disturbance during the course, after being warned, may be removed by the lecturer.
+The course coordinator will then set up a meeting with the students to discuss their behaviour. - 2.
+Students who repeat the infringement may be excluded from the course by the course coordinator.